 Once a Contact has a Portal login, Portal password and E-mail address set, an ‘Email Portal Credentials’ button will appear on the Contact record.

 Clicking this button will send an e-mail to the Contact that includes their login and password information.
 This e-mail will be sent to whatever e-mail has been set for the Contact, so this may also be a good time to double-check that the email in question is still correct!
 The email will also include a basic description of the portal and a link to an article about how to use the Customer Portal.

 Multiple Customer Logins

-Currently, all the accounts you create for your Customer Portal will see the same information; eventually, Tailwind will allow you to customize the information seen by each login, allowing you to limit certain logins to certain views.
-For example, you could allow certain customers to see the Invoice and accounting information, while limiting others to only the Quotes and Orders.
+All the accounts you create for your Customer Portal will see the same information; eventually, Tailwind will allow you to customize the information seen by each login, limiting certain logins to certain views.
+For example, you could allow certain customers to see the Invoice and accounting information while limiting others to only the Quotes and Orders.

-Therefore, we recommend creating a login for each Contact who will be using the portal, even though for now they will only see the same thing.
-Alternately, if there are a large number of people likely to be using the portal, you could simply assign a single login/password to a main Contact, and suggest that everyone at that company share the login.
+Therefore, we recommend creating a login for each Contact who will be using the portal, even though, for now, they will only see the same thing.
+Alternately, if there are many people likely to be using the portal, you could assign a single login/password to the main Contact and suggest that everyone at that company share the login.

 Customer Requests – Quotes and Orders

-In addition, Tailwind will send an e-mail notification to the Account and/or Sales Rep set on the Customer account in question, letting them know that a new Quote or Order has been submitted.
+In addition, Tailwind will send an e-mail notification to the Account or Sales Rep set on the Customer account in question, letting them know that a new Quote or Order has been submitted.

-If you are setting up logins for your Customers, you should probably also familiarize yourself with how to use the Customer Portal from their side.
+If you are setting up logins for your Customers, you should probably also familiarize yourself with using the Customer Portal from their side.
 This article is a useful reference for both yourself and your customers.